-Hi, I am Michael “Mike” Stalter and I started Stalter Rottweilers in 1988 under the Kennel name of Mic-Mar Rottweilers by combining my name and my wife’s, Mary.
+Hi, I am Michael “Mike” Stalter and I started Stalter Rottweilers in 1988 under the kennel name of Mic-Mar Rottweilers by combining my name and my wife’s, Mary.
 We were active in all aspects of the Rottweiler world, AKC Conformation & Obedience, Schutzhund, and Herding.
-However, in 1990 at the age of 26, Mary was diagnosed with breast cancer and battled it for 17 ½ years until she passed away January 8, 2008.
+However, in 1990 at the age of 26, Mary was diagnosed with breast cancer and battled it for 17½ years until she passed away on January 8, 2008.

-Stalter Rottweilers guarantees its puppies to not die from a heart attack or cancer for 5 years, and to pass OFA Hips.
-Stalter Rottweilers also offers a 100% price refund for AKC titles: 1/3 for an AKC Championship, 1/3 for an AKC CD, and 1/3 for an AKC CDX.
+Stalter Rottweilers guarantees its puppies to not die from a heart attack or cancer for five years.
+Stalter Rottweilers also offers a 100% price refund for AKC titles: 1/2 for an AKC Championship and 1/2 for an AKC CD.
 Find someone who stands behind their puppies better than we do.
 Please contact me for more details on our puppy contract and guarantees.

 I started a breeding program designed to have excellent working and excellent temperament combined with strict adherence to the Rottweiler Standard.
 Our goal was to have Rottweilers that would love their family and home, being gentle with them yet defending their family and home against criminals and those who would do harm to them.
 I believe we succeeded in achieving this goal.